Cleo (group): "Fairy Tale"

 Two years after their third album release, Cleo released their fourth studio album in 2003.
 The album was initially released using the unfamiliar concept of digital singles before the album was released.
 This strategy was successful, and the digital singles were highly praised and sold out, allowing them to successfully release the fourth album.

 The title song, "Fairy Tale," was sung from the perspective of a girlfriend who sang about her boyfriend's infidelity.
 The lyrics and melody matched well with the feelings of many couples, making it a highly popular song among female students.
 It even entered the ranking system called Take 7, which replaced the discontinued ranking system of SBS Inkigayo.

 During that time, "Fairy Tale" was a popular song that girls sang at karaoke or added to their backgrounds on websites like Cyworld.
-This song showed new potential for Cleo, as it was a popular song that remained among first-generation girl groups, except for Baby Vox.
+This song showed new potential for Cleo, as it was a popular song that remained among first-generation girl groups.

 The fourth album was an effort to reproduce the glory of the second album, and the members had significantly improved their skills.
 During this period, they performed live for the first time since their debut, and their variety show activities were also active.